 Pain is typically felt under or around the knee cap.
 It is usually aggravated by activities with high patella femoral loading activities such as, squatting, lunging, kneeling, going down stairs, running, and especially going downhill.
 In addition, it can be aggravated by prolonged periods of knee flexion, especially sitting long periods.
 The knee may feel stiff but usually has a full range of movement.
 There may also be clicking or grinding (crepitus).

 Runner’s knee treatment will vary according to the specific underlying aggravator for every individual.
 However, the first aim to focus would be to reducing the daily knee load by modifying or reducing the aggravating activities.
 For some, if their pain is severe, this may mean stopping running or reduce the mileage and modified daily activities like kneeling, squatting, etc for at least a few days until things settle down.
 We have listed a couple of strategies that you can apply daily to improve your symptoms.

-1- Modified those activities that aggravate your symptoms for instance (running, hiking, squatting, long time sitting).
+1- Modified/reduced those activities that aggravate your symptoms for instance (running, hiking, squatting, long time sitting).

-2- You can still carry on within pain-free volume of your activities (for example, if you can run for 20min pain-free you can still carry on with that and you may progress it when your symptoms settled down).
+2- You can still carry on within pain-free activities (for example, if you can run for 20min pain-free you can still carry on with that and you may progress it when your symptoms settled down).

 3- Make sure to consult a sports physio or physical therapist who is familiar with PFPS management and make sure regarding a correct diagnosis.